mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/limitations/index.md

 ## JVM options

-Custom JVM options are not currently supported in this or previous versions.
+Custom JVM options are not currently supported in this version or earlier versions.

 ## Backup/Restore

-The service does not support performing backup and restore with authentication/authorization enabled in this or previous versions.
+The service does not support performing backup and restore with authentication/authorization enabled in this version or earlier versions.

 ## Node Count

-The DC/OS {{ model.techName }} Service must be deployed with at least {{ model.minNodeCount }} nodes.
+The DC/OS {{ model.techName }} service must be deployed with at least {{ model.minNodeCount }} nodes.

 ### Toggling Transport Encryption